MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 After model training is complete, right-click the output of [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) to view the results:

 + To see the tree that was created on each iteration, select **Visualize**.
 + To drill down into the splits and see the rules for each node, click each tree.

 ## Examples

 Explore the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/) to see examples of how boosted decision trees are used in machine learning:

--   The [Direct marketing](http://go.microsoft.com/fwlink/?LinkId=525168) sample uses the **Two-Class Boosted Decision Tree** algorithm to predict customer appetency.
+-   [Direct marketing](http://go.microsoft.com/fwlink/?LinkId=525168): Uses the **Two-Class Boosted Decision Tree** algorithm to predict customer appetency.

--   The [Flight delay prediction](https://gallery.azureml.net/Experiment/837e2095ce784f1ba5ac623a60232027) sample uses the **Two-Class Boosted Decision Tree** algorithm to determine whether a flight is likely to be delayed.
+-   [Flight delay prediction](https://gallery.azureml.net/Experiment/837e2095ce784f1ba5ac623a60232027): This sample uses the **Two-Class Boosted Decision Tree** algorithm to determine whether a flight is likely to be delayed.

--   The [Credit card risk](http://go.microsoft.com/fwlink/?LinkId=525270) sample uses the **Two-Class Boosted Decision Tree** algorithm to predict risk.
+-   [Credit card risk](http://go.microsoft.com/fwlink/?LinkId=525270): This sample uses the **Two-Class Boosted Decision Tree** algorithm to predict risk.

 ## Technical Notes

 This section contains implementation details and frequently asked questions.

-### Guidance
+### Tips

 + To train a boosted decision tree model, you must provide multiple data instances.
 An error is generated during the training process if the dataset contains too few rows.

 + If your data has missing values, you must add indicators for the features.